dsanz/xChecklist/README.md

 To foster collaboration and separation of concerns, checklists are organized as follows:

-    xcutting/        → a top-level folder for each cross cutting feature
-       version.txt   → current version of this checklist
+    xcutting/        → a top-level folder for each cross cutting feature about.md      → description of the xcutting feature.
+Scope, what it covers and what not.
+Owner team (if any) version.txt   → current version of this checklist
        functional/   → items targeted to functional feature analysis
           must.md    → items here must be considered to minimally include xcutting feature from a functional perspective